Hossam86/design_patterns/SOILD/_soild_.md

 High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Simply we can say dependencies on interfaces or base classes are better than dependencies on concrete types.

+## Summery

+Implementing SOLID design principles during development will lead to systems that are more maintainable, scalable, testable, and reusable.